UI Main Energy Plant

 The University also operates its own Water Plant.
 In addition to providing a cost-effective source of water for campus, it also serves as an important teaching facility for future engineers and water treatment specialists.
 The Water Plant purifies and distributes 900 million gallons of water annually.

 The Oakdale Renewable Energy Plant (OREP) is a series of projects to demonstrate multiple technologies using locally available renewable fuel sources, to meet the energy needs at the UI/Oakdale Research Park.
 Oakdale is a trigeneration plant providing electricity, heat, and cooling for facilities such as the Hygienic Lab, Data Center, and the Environmental Management Facility.
 The existing utility system dates back to the 1960's, however with the construction of major building projects it has been necessary to install new utility infrastructure.

 Mechanical Distribution maintains all of the University's steam, chilled water, and domestic water piping.
 In addition to these systems, Mechanical Distribution is responsible for over 200,000 feet of storm and sanitary sewer.

 The Main Campus steam system operates at 155 psi and 20 psi.
-The Oakdale Heating Plant delivers steam at 125 psi.
-All three systems contain over 140,000 feet of steam and condensate return pipe ranging in size from 1 to 24-inches.
-Most of the steam and condensate return pipes on the Main Campus are in the steam tunnels.
+The Oakdale Renewable Energy Plant delivers steam at 125 psi.
+All three systems contain over 140,000 feet of steam and condensate return pipe ranging in size from 1 to 24 inches.
+Most of the steam and condensate return pipes on the Main Campus are in steam tunnels.
 Mechanical Distribution maintains nearly six miles of tunnels.